StanFromIreland/devguide/triage/labels.rst

 * :gh-label:`type-refactor`: for general code refactoring that does not change user-facing behaviour.
 * :gh-label:`type-security`: for security issues.
+  Security issues do not need the :gh-label:`!type-bug` label.
   See also `Reporting security issues in Python`_.